Institute for International Economic Policy

-IIEP faculty are preparing a special issue of the refereed journal Climate Change Economics, which will feature key research contributions from our recent conference.
+IIEP faculty prepared a special issue of the refereed journal Climate Change Economics, which featured key research contributions from our recent conference.
 A full conference proceedings volume, emphasizing policy dimensions, is in process in conjunction with the United Nations Development Program (UNDP).

 » Download the overview.